nakohdo/moodle-block_firephp/README.txt

-FirePHP block for Moodle 2.0
+FirePHP block for Moodle 2.5

+This block adds the FirePHP library to Moodle.
+It's mainly ment as a developer tool.

-Frank
+Frank Ralf